 General Requirements: Students will be provided instruction regarding human sexuality.
-Parents/guardians must be notified regarding the content of and their right to remove their student from any part of human sexuality instruction.
+Students in 6th grade through 12th grade will be provided training regarding sexual abuse.
+Parents/guardians must be notified regarding the content of and their right to remove their student from any part of human sexuality instruction or sexual abuse training.
 Students may be separated by gender for instruction.
-All curriculum materials used in the District's human sexuality instruction will be available for review prior to its use in instruction.
+All curriculum materials used in the District's human sexuality instruction and sexual abuse training will be available for review prior to its use in instruction.
 Additionally, the District will not allow any individual or organization to offer, sponsor, or furnish any materials or instruction relating to human sexuality or sexually transmitted diseases to students if the individual or organization provides abortion services.